kybernetikos/goshawkjs/README.md

 Run a goshawkdb server with the config found in `example/env`.
 See the [goshawkdb documentation](https://goshawkdb.io/documentation.html).

 When running in the browser, you'll need to import the certificates for your user.
-You can test that you've done this correctly by going to [https://localhost:9999/ws](https://localhost:9999/ws).
+You can test that you've done this correctly by going to [https://localhost:9999/ws](https://localhost:9999/).
-If it's working, it will say 'Bad Request' and you'll see that a connection occurred in the goshawkdb console.
+If it's working, it will say 'GoshawkDB Server version dev.
+Websocket available at /ws'.

 To see the web example